AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 ---
 title: Create a Meta ad experience
-description: Learn how to create a new on-brand Meta ad experience—for Facebook or Instagram—with generative AI.
+description: Learn how to create a new on-brand Meta ad experience—for Facebook or Instagram—with Adobe GenStudio for Performance Marketers.
-feature: Content, Brands Service, Guidelines, Content Generation
+feature: Content, Brands Service, Guidelines, Content Generation, Create, Experiences, Variant Generation
 role: User
 level: Beginner
 type: Tutorial